Mandela Effect Examples That Will Blow Your Mind

 The Berenstain Bears vs The Berenstein Bears

-This example of the Mandela Effect is where I think some of us are living in a parallel universe.
+I believe some of us are living in a parallel reality in this Mandela Effect example.

-Everyone remembers the lovable bear family who lived in a tree and taught us lessons like the importance of kindness, but their family name is a constant debate between me and my friends.
+Everyone recalls the cute bear family who lived in a tree and taught us valuable lessons like kindness, but their surname is a point of contention among my friends.

 Curious George's Tail